 Clownfishes usually come in yellow, orange, red and blackish colorations.
 Most species have several distinctive white bars or patches.

 Maintenance and care

 Clownfish prefer aquariums with open swimming spaces and plenty of hiding places.
-If you plan on providing your clownfish with a host anemone, it’s best to research the best species of anemone for your specific species of clownfish.
+If you plan on providing your clownfishes with a host anemone, it’s best to research the best species of anemone for your specific species.
 That said there is no guarantee that your clownfish will take to the anemone as a host.
 It’s also important to research the specific requirements to raising anemones as they often require very specific lighting conditions to survive.

 Clownfish are a relatively hardy species of fish and make a good choice for most beginner aquarists.

 Clownfish are all born male.
 When breeding, the larger, more dominant males turn into females and form breeding pairs.
-Clownfish lay their eggs on flat surfaces and will guard them zealously.
-Clownfish are considered to be one of the easier species of saltwater fish to breed in the aquarium.
+They lay their eggs on flat surfaces and will guard them zealously.
+Clownfishes are considered to be one of the easier species of saltwater fish to breed in the aquarium.

-Ocellaris Clownfish, True Percula Clownfish, Maroon Clownfish, Tomato Clownfish, Cinnamon Clownfish, etc.
+Ocellaris Clownfishes, True Percula Clownfishes, Maroon Clownfishes, Tomato Clownfishes, Cinnamon Clownfishes, etc.